Gary Webb: Resignation

-Webb strongly disagreed with Ceppos's column and, in interviews, was harshly critical of the paper's handling of the story.
+Webb disagreed with Ceppos's column and, in interviews, was critical of the paper's handling of the story.
 Editors at the paper, on the other hand, felt that Webb had failed to tell them about information that contradicted the series's claims and that he "responded to concerns not with reasoned argument, but with accusations of us selling him out."
 In June 1997, The Mercury News told Webb it was transferring him from the paper's Sacramento bureau and offered him a choice between working at the main offices in San Jose under closer editorial supervision, or spot reporting in Cupertino; both locations were long commutes from his home in Sacramento.
 Webb eventually chose Cupertino, but was unhappy with the routine stories he was reporting there and the long commute.

 He resigned from the paper in November 1997.

 Federal investigation results

-The reports of the three federal investigations into the claims of "Dark Alliance" were not released until over a year after the series's publication.
-The reports rejected the series's main claims but were critical of some CIA and law enforcement actions.
+The reports of the three federal investigations into the claims of "Dark Alliance" were not released until over a year after the series' publication.
+The reports rejected the series' main claims but were critical of some CIA and law enforcement actions.